wltrimbl/2014-01-08-iastate/lessons/swc-shell/isu-tutorial.md

     find . -type f -print | xargs grep Volume

+Or if you want to do it like the "-exec" example before:

+    find . -type f -print | xargs -I {} grep Volume {}

 `find` generates a list of all the files we are interested in, then we pipe them to `xargs`.  `xargs` takes the items given to it and passes them as arguments to `grep`.  `xargs` generally only creates